alveko/aws-lambda-edge-workshops/Workshop1/Lab4_PrettyUrls/README.md

 #### 1.1 Create a cache behavior

-Go to [AWS CloudFront Console](https://console.aws.amazon.com/cloudfront/home?region=us-east-1#) and find the distribution created for this workshop.
+In [AWS CloudFront Console](https://console.aws.amazon.com/cloudfront/home?region=us-east-1#), select the distribution created for this workshop.

 Under the `Behaviors` tab, click `Create Behavior`.
 Choose the following settings: